-The journal is owned by the Nordic Federation of Societies of Obstetrician and Gynecologists, encompassing the professional societies of Denmark, Finland, Iceland, Norway and Sweden, but is lead independently from the federation by a Chief Editor and an Editorial Board.
+The journal is owned by the Nordic Federation of Societies of Obstetrics and Gynecology, encompassing the professional societies of Denmark, Finland, Iceland, Norway and Sweden, but is lead independently from the Federation by a Chief Editor and an Editorial Board.
 The publisher is Wiley-Blackwell.

 Online manuscript submission